zslavchev/Projects/README.md

 In https://github.com/zslavchev/Projects/blob/master/netlify%20links%20for%20projects.txt file you can check all of the apps live, links are within the file.

-As per the list goes, you can read a short summary of the project.
+As per the list goes, you can read a short summary of the projects.

 #1 Currency Exchange Tracker